 Since the LRV is 84 and crisper whites fall within the 90-94 range, this white is more passive.

 Pure White also has some warmth, though it’s not as warm as SW Alabaster or Benjamin Moore White Dove.

 Maybe “passive” is not the ideal descriptor; I mean, look at how clean Pure White is on the brick house above in Tennessee.

 Pure White looks calmer and softer as photographed in a different quality of light on the exterior above.

 If the homes painted SW Pure White above and below prove anything, it’s that natural light will definitely do its thing and cause the same paint to present differently.
 It reads very clean and crisp on the siding above, while it glows with more warmth with the particular exposure below.

-It’s still wildly popular, though not as commonly used as SW Alabaster (it’s also reviewed in this post later).
+It’s still wildly popular, though not as commonly used as BM White Dove.

-With an LRV of 91, Simply White has high light reflectance and looks clean and creamy in most situations (you gotta sample though – there are no fail-proof whites in this post, doncha know!).
+With an LRV of 89.52, BM Simply White has high light reflectance and looks clean and creamy in most situations (you gotta sample though – there are no fail-proof whites in this post, doncha know!).